Moors: Modern meanings

-In medieval Romance languages, variations of the Latin word for the Moors (for instance, Italian and Spanish: moro, French: maure, Portuguese: mouro, Romanian: maur) developed different applications and connotations.
-The term initially denoted a specific Berber people in western Libya, but the name acquired more general meaning during the medieval period, associated with "Muslim", similar to associations with "Saracens".
-During the context of the Crusades and the Reconquista, the term Moors included the derogatory suggestion of "infidels".

-Apart from these historic associations and context, Moor and Moorish designate a specific ethnic group speaking Hassaniya Arabic.
+Apart from its historic associations and context, Moor and Moorish designate a specific ethnic group speaking Hassaniya Arabic.
 They inhabit Mauritania and parts of Algeria, Western Sahara, Tunisia, Morocco, Niger, and Mali.
 In Niger and Mali, these peoples are also known as the Azawagh Arabs, after the Azawagh region of the Sahara.

 The authoritative dictionary of the Spanish language does not list any derogatory meaning for the word moro, a term generally referring to people of Maghrebian origin in particular or Muslims in general.
-Some authors have pointed out that in modern colloquial Spanish use of the term moro is derogatory for Moroccans in particular and Muslims in general.
+Some authors have pointed out that in modern colloquial Spanish use of the term moro is derogatory for Moroccans in particular.

 In the Philippines, a former Spanish colony, many modern Filipinos call the large, local Muslim minority concentrated in Mindanao and other southern islands Moros.
 The word is a catch-all term, as Moro may come from several distinct ethno-linguistic groups such as the Maranao people.
 The term was introduced by Spanish colonisers, and has since been appropriated by Filipino Muslims as an endonym, with many self-identifying as members of the Bangsamoro "Moro Nation".

 Moreno can mean "dark-skinned" in Spain, Portugal, Brazil, and the Philippines.
-Also in Spanish, morapio is a humorous name for "wine", especially that which has not been "baptized" or mixed with water, i.e., pure unadulterated wine.
 Among Spanish speakers, moro came to have a broader meaning, applied to both Filipino Moros from Mindanao, and the moriscos of Granada.
 Moro refers to all things dark, as in "Moor", moreno, etc. It was also used as a nickname; for instance, the Milanese Duke Ludovico Sforza was called Il Moro because of his dark complexion.